-Ethnic rhinoplasty procedures are one of the most common surgeries that Dr. Peter Abramson performs.
-Dr. Abramson performs nose job surgeries for many people both male and female of many different ethnicities for cosmetic and functional fixes.
-Because of unique nose structure, special consideration must be taken when performing ethnic rhinoplasty for African-American, Hispanic, Middle Eastern, and Asian patients.
+Ethnic rhinoplasty procedures are one of the most common surgeries that Peter Abramson, M.D. performs.
+Dr. Abramson performs ethnic nose job surgeries for both men and women of many different ethnicities for cosmetic and functional fixes.
+Because of unique nose structures, special consideration must be taken when performing ethnic rhinoplasty for African-American, Hispanic, Middle Eastern, and Asian patients.

 Types of Ethnic Rhinoplasty

-- Hispanic Rhinoplasty: Hispanic rhinoplasty patients have thick nasal skin and a broad and bulbous nasal tip.
-Some Hispanic patients have noses more related to the Spaniard counterparts such as large bridges with a hump, and bulbous tips.
+- Hispanic Rhinoplasty: Hispanic rhinoplasty patients typically have thick nasal skin and a broad and bulbous nasal tip.
+Some Hispanic patients have noses more related to Spaniard counterparts with large bridges with a hump, and bulbous tips.
 Many Latino patients with roots in more southern regions or the Caribbean can have very wide and flat tips and nostrils and a wide nasal bridge.

 - Asian Rhinoplasty: Asian rhinoplasty patients usually have a flat nasal profile, subtle bridge and wide, rounded tip.
 Asian patients can opt for silicone augmentation of the bridge or natural augmentation with cartilage grafts and tissue.
 Dr. Abramson will always customize the results so that the patient seems like he or she was born with that nose!
 Similar to African American noses, the key with Asian noses is to not narrow the nostrils too much, pinch the tip, or over-augment the bridge.

-- Middle Eastern Rhinoplasty: Middle Eastern rhinoplasty patients have different needs depending on their particular ethnicity (e.g., Persian, Armenian or Arab).
+- Middle Eastern Rhinoplasty: Middle Eastern rhinoplasty patients have different needs depending on their particular geographic ethnicity.
 Middle Eastern patients tend to have excessively large nasal profiles and bulbous, hanging nasal tips.
 It is very important to not remove too much from the bridge or raise the tip too high.
-Customized tip shaping is critical, because once the bridge is reduced, the tip becomes the focal point.
+Customized tip shaping is critical because once the bridge is reduced, the tip becomes the focal point.

 About the Procedure

-Dr. Abramson tailors his approach and treatment plan to each patient’s particular needs.
+Dr. Abramson tailors his approach and treatment plan for each patient’s particular needs.
 A “custom” treatment plan is necessary, always!
-Instead of incorporating a “cookie cutter” approach, he works with patients to determine:
+Instead of incorporating a “cookie-cutter” approach, he works with patients to determine:

 - What the patient doesn’t like about their nose.

-- What kind of results are optimal to the specific nasal shape present.
+- What kind of results are optimal to improve the specific existing nasal shape.